 We’ve always taken product testing seriously, but we’ve had plenty of fun with it too.

 In 1973, Larry Penberthy was determined to test his newest innovation—the MSR Mountain Tent.
-But Larry lacked a wind tunnel.
-So he bolted a platform to the back of a pickup truck, obtained a Wide Load permit and drove the tent 60 mph down the highway to prove it could withstand the rigors of the alpine.
+But, Larry lacked a wind tunnel.
+So the Seattle engineer bolted a platform to the back of a pickup truck, obtained a wide load permit and drove the tent 60 mph down the highway to prove it could withstand the rigors of the alpine.
+A legacy was born.

 Today, we use a few more sophisticated machines, but that dedication to testing is embedded in our DNA.

 Because MSR is a company of engineers, we like to test products and witness the results ourselves.
 We don’t rely on our suppliers to tell us if something is good enough for our standards.
 Our on-site R&D lab has all manner of testing machines and apparatuses, and our staff scientists help us devise our own tests to measure the integrity of our products.